Stuart Sharratt: Career

-Stuart played for Ball Haye Green, Padgate Teacher Training College, West Bromwich Albion, Nantwich Town and Oswestry Town, before joining Jackie Mudie's Port Vale for £2,000 in March 1966.
+Stuart played for Ball Haye Green and Padgate Teacher Training College before joining West Bromwich Albion as an amateur.
+He joined Nantwich in August 1965 and moved on to Oswestry Town before joining Jackie Mudie's Port Vale for £2,000 in March 1966.
 He was favoured ahead of the ageing Jimmy O'Neill and the inexperienced David Ikin, and played 15 Fourth Division games at the end of the 1965–66 season.
 He played 49 of the club's 50 games in the 1966–67 campaign, beating off competition from young hopeful Billy McNulty.
 Sharrat was an ever-present during the 49 game 1967–68 season.
 In March 1968, manager Stanley Matthews arranged a £15,000 transfer to Huddersfield Town, however, Sharratt refused the move.
 However, injury struck on 14 August 1968 as he cracked a kneecap in a 2–0 defeat at Wrexham in the first round of the League Cup, later contracting a virus in his blood.
 Upon his recovery he became a part-time player and barely got a game, though he did play instead of Keith Ball in 18 Third Division games in the 1970–71 season, and went on to feature 18 times in the 1971–72 season.
 His contract was terminated by manager Gordon Lee in May 1972 because he was unable to get released from his work as a college lecturer to play in a testimonial match.
 He appealed and the club were forced by the Football League to honour his contract to 30 June 1972.